Sexual Harassment

 Workplace Sexual Harassment

 Sexual harassment may occur between coworkers at work, or an employee and their supervisor.
-However, when a coworker (that is not a supervisor) sexually harasses another coworker, this is not enough to bring an action against your employer.
-In order to bring an action against your employer the employee sexually harassed must have complained to their employer or put their employer (supervisor, manager, Human Resources) on notice regarding the sexual harassment and the employer failed to investigate or failed to take prompt and adequate corrective action.
+However, when a coworker (who is not a supervisor) sexually harasses another coworker, this is not enough to bring an action against your employer.
+In order to bring an action against your employer, the employee sexually harassed must have complained to their employer (e.g., supervisor, manager, or Human Resources) on notice regarding the sexual harassment and the employer failed to investigate or take prompt and adequate corrective action.

 Sexual harassment often includes an imbalance of power between the employee and employer.
-For example, a supervisor that requires the subordinate employee to endure the sexual advances or conduct to keep or improve the employee's employment status (i.e. keep heir job, receive a raise or promotion, or any decision) is an example of sexual harassment with an imbalance of power.
-Sexual advances or conduct is also harassment if it is used for the purpose of making the employee's work environment unbearable and interferes with the employee's ability to carry out their duties (creating a hostile work environment).
+For example, a supervisor who requires the subordinate employee to endure sexual advances or conduct to keep or improve the employee's employment status (i.e., keep their job, receive a raise or promotion, or any decision) is an example of sexual harassment with an imbalance of power.
+Sexual advances or conduct are also harassment if they are used for the purpose of making the employee's work environment unbearable and interfere with the employee's ability to carry out their duties (creating a hostile work environment).

 Types of sexual harassment: